Karzok: Transport

-From the north, the Karzok is reachable via Sumdo, on the Miroo-Puga-Sumdo-Mahe Road (MPSM Road) which begins at NH-3 (Miroo) and ends at Leh-Nyoma Road (Mahe).
+From the north, Karzok is reachable via Sumdo, on the Miroo-Puga-Sumdo-Mahe Road (MPSM Road) which begins at NH-3 (Miroo) and ends at Leh-Nyoma Road (Mahe).
 From Sumdo, the Karzok is at the southern end of 40 km long Sumdo-Karzok Road.

 From the south, the Karzok is reachable via Sumdo Kaza (in Himachal Pradesh) by the 125 km long Kiato-Karzok Road via the Takling La being constructed by the BRO as the fourth road to Ladakh.